aetheryx/programmatic-repl/README.md

 # Usage
 Once you've initiated your REPL, you can use the `execute` method.
 The `execute` method takes 1 parameter (in the form of a String): the input.
 The method always returns a Promise.
 The result will either be the computed value or an intermediate output.

-The input is ofcourse your JavaScript, but the following commands / variables are available:
+The input is of course your JavaScript, but the following commands / variables are available:

 Name | Description
 --- | ---